-But Derrida's metaphysical philosophy of absence and presence is not his philosophy.
-And funnily he accepts it as created by himself.
-It is there and it is not there.
+But Derrida's metaphysical philosophy of absence and presence is not originally his own.
+Funnily enough, he accepts that it was created by himself.
+Yet it is there, and it is not there.
 Everything is nothing.
 Nothing is everything.
 I bluntly argue with Derrida and say that he has taken it from my father.
-My father’s philosophy of no logos, no eminent presence is the same.
-The concept of no meaning, transcendental, etc was there already.
-My father’s religious canons taught me, and my father got it from his father, my grandfather, and my grandfather got it from my great grandparents, and so it moves back to the time immemorial, and no fella knows it exactly.
-If one has to know, then one has to get back to the origin of the world.
+My father's philosophy of no logos, no eminent presence, is the same.
+The concept of no meaning, the transcendental, etc., was already there.
+My father's religious canons taught me, and my father got it from his father, my grandfather, and my grandfather got it from my great-grandparents, and so it goes back to time immemorial—no one knows exactly.
+If one has to know, then one must go back to the origin of the world.
 There is no question of going backward now when we are living forward.
-I would pass the same information of ‘the center is not the center,’ without understanding much to my son and he would do too to his son.
+I will pass the same information—"the center is not the center"—without understanding much, to my son, and he will do the same to his son.

-I like Derrida’s free play, and I like free playing with words.
-Last time, I played with a girl after I read Derrida’s "Structure, Sign and Play in the Discourse of the Human Sciences."
-“Big Boobs,” is what I said when she was crouching under the chair.
-She free-played the meaning and she didn’t talk with me for two days for just these two words.
+I like Derrida's free play, and I like free playing with words.
+Last time, I played with a girl after reading Derrida's "Structure, Sign, and Play in the Discourse of the Human Sciences."
+"Big boobs," is what I said when she was crouching under a chair.
+She free-played the meaning and didn't talk to me for two days—just because of those two words.
 That almost killed me.
-Women always do chemical analysis on what they hear.
-If you say, beautiful to them, they would think about ugly.
-If you say my god, they would think they are goats.
+Women always perform chemical analysis on what they hear.
+If you say "beautiful" to them, they think about "ugly."
+If you say "my god," they think they are goats.
 They are stupidly sensitive.
 They are the real Derridas.
-That is why; I talk very less with women.
-They would misunderstand and disrupt every golden droplet of the word and treat it as an ironic word.
+That is why I talk very little with women.
+They misunderstand and disrupt every golden droplet of a word and treat it as ironic.

-Derrida's deconstructions lead me to many problems.
+Derrida's deconstructions have led me into many problems.
 A few days ago, I told an auto driver that the right is left and the left is right.
-“So where shall we go, to the center,” the driver said.
-“No, there is no center.
-There is no right, no left man,” I joked with him.
-The auto driver curiously said, “Are you kind of in sense?”
-“No, I’m saying, if there is no right, there is no left.”
-That auto driver was blunt-headed; he shook his head quite puzzled.
-“Even I am puzzled,” I said to him at last.
-“Let’s live simple; let’s say it is right, there is left, why to break your head without any meaning,” the good driver said.
-“If you find the meaning, there is no meaning in it,” I said.
-The good driver laughed and said, “What's that again?
-I think you need some medications very soon.”
-Hearing his remarks, I sort of chilled feelings ran inside my heart; I lowered my head and ran towards my room cursing Derrida.
-I was kind of aporia, unable to decide whether I was really mad or sane.
-I realized after two days of thinking that there was no reality in everything, it was just construction.
-That auto driver wouldn’t in any way say, whether I was sane or insane.
-Because of the free play of meaning, I taught him on our brief encounter.
+"So where shall we go?
+To the center?" the driver said.
+"No, there is no center.
+There is no right, no left, man," I joked with him.
+The auto driver curiously said, "Are you kind of out of your senses?"
+"No, I'm saying, if there is no right, there is no left."
+That auto driver was blunt-headed; he shook his head, quite puzzled.
+"Even I am puzzled," I said to him at last.
+"Let's live simply.
+Let's say it is right, and there is left.
+Why break your head over something without meaning?" the good driver said.
+"If you find the meaning, there is no meaning in it," I said.
+The good driver laughed and said, "What's that again?
+I think you need some medication very soon."
+Hearing his remarks, a sort of chilled feeling ran inside my heart.
+I lowered my head and ran toward my room, cursing Derrida.
+I was in a kind of aporia—unable to decide whether I was really mad or sane.
+I realized after two days of thinking that there was no reality in anything; it was all just construction.
+That auto driver would never be able to say whether I was sane or insane, because of the free play of meaning that I had taught him during our brief encounter.

 No comments: